explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="orgf28db95"></a>
+<a id="org8d10ddd"></a>

 # Typing Lessons 6: The Left-Hand Top Row Keys

 It's time to move away from the home row keys and look at some of the other letters and symbols on the standard QWERTY keyboard.
 But remember - when we say "move away" we don't mean moving your hands away from their position on the home row!
 As you learned in the first of these typing lessons, always keep your hands in the same place, with the tips of your left-hand fingers resting lightly on the A S D and F keys, and the tips of your right-hand fingers on the J K L and ; keys.
 Keep your wrists flat and just touching the desk or edge of the keyboard.
 It's important to be in the right position when taking a typing test or when touch typing in general, otherwise your speed and accuracy will go down.
-What's more, if you spend a lot of time keyboarding online, poor hand position may lead to problems with your muscles, all the way up to the muscles in your neck and back.
+What's more, if you spend a lot of time typing online, poor hand position may lead to problems with your muscles, all the way up to the muscles in your neck and back.
 If you're regularly taking an online typing test, you're already going to be under pressure to perform, especially if it's a typing speed test.
 Keep your wrists and arms relaxed as you go through any typing practice sessions.

 The left-hand top row keys should be familiar by now, because we've mentioned them several times already.
 They're the keys that gave the keyboard you're using its name: QWERTY (the Y is actually typed with one of the fingers of the right hand, and we'll cover that in the next lesson).